localdevices/LiveORC/README.md

 Processing on sites ("edge processing") or on cloud nodes ("cloud processing") is performed by [NodeOpenRiverCam](https://github.com/localdevice/nodeorc), the node processing tool around OpenRiverCam.
 The processing methods read videos, select frames, enhance features, orthorectify and estimates surface velocity and discharge using state-of-the-art velocimetry methods.
+NodeOpenRiverCam is included in LiveORC, so deployment is very easy and automated.

 # Acknowledgements